ardaozmen/ServerSocketApp/README.md

 # Server Socket Application with Python

-Develop a server socket application running on port 555
+A basic level server socket application developed in OOP (Object-Oriented Programming) structure, designed for working and learning purposes.